energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 In a previous work :cite:`Limpens2019`, it has been estimated that 12 typical days were appropriate for this model.
-Moreover, a comparison between different clustering algorithm shown that the method of :cite:`Dominguez-Munoz2011` had the best performances.
+Moreover, a comparison between different clustering algorithms showed that the method of :cite:`Dominguez-Munoz2011` had the best performances.

 .. caution ::